Recursive Joint Simulation in Games: The Inside Perspective: Why the Equivalence Also Holds Under Self-locating Beliefs

+Our main thesis is that recursive joint simulation games are, in some sense, equivalent to repeated games.
+However, the arguments we gave in \Cref{sec:recursive-joint-simulation} only establish a particular form of strategic equivalence.
+As additional evidence for the more general thesis, this section describes how the \textit{internal} experience of an agent in one setting is analogous to the experience of an agent in the other setting.

-While the previous sections are sufficient to establish the \textit{strategic} relationship between recursive joint simulation games and repeated games, in this section (which can be skipped) we consider the {\em internal} perspective of a -- possibly simulated -- agent who is called upon to act.\footnote{In the terminology of the literature on self-locating beliefs, we have so far considered the game from the \textit{planning} stage or \textit{ex ante}, and in this section we would like to consider the game from the \textit{action} stage or \textit{de se} \citep{Aumann1997}.} You wake up, ready to play the game.
+Consider the internal perspective of a -- possibly simulated -- agent who is called upon to act.\footnote{In the terminology of the literature on self-locating beliefs, we have so far considered the game from the \textit{planning} stage or \textit{ex ante}, and in this section we would like to consider the game from the \textit{action} stage or \textit{de se} \citep{Aumann1997}.} You wake up, ready to play the game.
 Together with the other players, you see a nested simulation of play on the laptop on the table, going $\simsBelow$ rounds deep.
-But you realize that you yourself may be in a simulation as well, say $\simsAbove$ rounds deep from the perspective of the real world.
+But you realise that you yourself may be in a simulation as well, say $\simsAbove$ rounds deep from the perspective of the real world.
 What should now be your subjective probability distribution over $\simsAbove$?
 Do these correspond to beliefs in the case of repeated games?

-We start by considering the version of RJS given in \Cref{sec:recursive-joint-simulation}.
-Note that this version of the game has perfect recall (at least in a technical sense\footnote{ When a player is being simulated, they do not remember, earlier on at a higher level, seeing the simulation starting up.
-But because in this particular variant, there is no decision to make before the simulation is run, there is no decision node in the extensive form for the player before seeing the simulation run.
-Hence, the extensive-form game does not model what the player knows before a simulation is instantiated, and thus technically is one of perfect recall.}), which renders such beliefs relatively uncontroversial (though see the discussion of generalized single-halfing below).
-In this case, the beliefs in each infoset are given by the following result.

-\begin{restatable}{proposition}{selfLocBeliefsone} Suppose at each point, a simulation is run with probability $\simProb$.
-Then, upon awakening (the ``current'' round) and observing that from this point on, the simulation went $m$ rounds deep (not counting the current round), then the probability that the current round is itself $n$ rounds deep from the initial (``reality'') round is $\Pr(\simsAbove = n+m+1 \mid \simsAbove \geq m+1) = \simProb^{n}(1-\simProb)$, where $\simsAbove$ denotes the total number of rounds. \end{restatable}

-The significance of \Cref{thm:self-loc-beliefs-1} is that the expression for the belief of currently being $n$ levels deep in the simulation is the same as the probability of $\repeatedUnknown(\NFG, \simProb)$ going on for an additional $n$ rounds.
-So, one discounts what would happen in these cases similarly, and hence the equivalence to such repeated games holds from the internal perspective as well (at least for methods of self-locating belief that satisfy a natural property of regularity, as discussed below).
+The difficulty with this question is that there exist multiple ways of assigning self-locating beliefs (such as generalised thirding and generalised single- and double halfing\footnotemark{}), which might make it unclear what ``probability'' refers to.
+And while this turns out to not be a problem in our setting, it does deserve a more careful discussion.